Dr. Joe Rodier

 Dr. Rodier has been providing outstanding care for Blue Springs area pets since 1986.
-He is especially interested in improving the health and well-being of pets through educating clients about preventative wellness care.
+He is especially interested in improving the health and well-being of pets through preventative wellness care.

 Dr. Rodier’s other passion is state-of-the-art surgical care including complex orthopedic corrections.
-He has many hours of training and experience with advanced soft tissue and orthopedic procedures, including bone pinning, plating, and external fixation, patella surgery, OCD surgery, and TPLO surgery.
+He has many hours of advanced training and experience with soft tissue and orthopedic procedures, including TPLO surgery. bone pinning, plating, and external fixation, patella surgery, and OCD surgery.

 Dr. Rodier is happy to provide consultation and accept referrals for advanced soft tissue and orthopedic surgery.